ni/nimble/packages/nimble-components/src/tooltip/tooltip.spec.md

 [FAST tooltip API](https://github.com/microsoft/fast/blob/de7f234ef871204fcac2b5df59433d919809341d/packages/web-components/fast-foundation/src/tooltip/tooltip.spec.md)

-Plan to add a `state` attribute with the type `tooltipState`.
-It will have `default`, `error`, and `information` states, with `state`'s default value being `default`.
+Plan to add a `states` attribute with the type `tooltipState`.
+It will have `default`, `error`, `errorIcon`, `information`, and `informationIcon` states, with `states`' default value being `default`.

 Custom CSS behaviors for each tooltip state will follow a pattern that is similarly used in other nimble components, like the styling applied to buttons based on their appearance mode.

 2 tokens will be used for the backgrounds of the tooltip states- (One will be used for light mode, which has two different states of tooltip backgrounds based on the state of the tooltip, and the other modes will be used for dark and color mode, which have the same background colors for all states of tooltips).

-Icons will be available for the error and information states- There will be a toggle button to turn on or off the inclusion of the error or information icons with the tooltip. //find out if we need to diverge from fast template to include icon
+Icons will be available for the error and information states- The states `errorIcon` and `informationIcon` will include their corresponding icons at the beginning of the tooltip.

 -   _Component Name:_ `nimble-tooltip`
 -   _Properties/Attributes:_ Adding `state` attribute